Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Problem setting

 \subsection{Discussion on various robustness metrics}

-\rebuttal{In~\cref{sec:intro}, we have proposed the our robustness metric: perturbation stability (\emph{cf.}, \cref{def:pert}).} This metric can be viewed as an \rebuttal{expectation of} inner product of first-order approximation of adversarial risk~\citep{madry2017towards} and the perturbations with uniform distribution, which measures the \emph{average robustness} of the neural network. \rebuttal{As we mentioned before, under the same perturbation radius $\epsilon$, smaller value of $\mathcal{P}(\bm{f}, \epsilon)$ implies better \emph{perturbation stability}, that is better \emph{average robustness}.} Previous works~\citep{hein2017formal, weng2018evaluating, wu2021wider, bubeck2021a} use Lipschitzness to describe the robustness of the network, suggesting that smaller Lipschitzness leads to robust models.
+In~\cref{sec:intro}, we have proposed our robustness metric: perturbation stability (\emph{cf.}, \cref{def:pert}).
+This metric can be viewed as an expectation of the inner product of first-order approximation of adversarial risk~\citep{madry2019deep} and the perturbations with the uniform distribution, which measures the \emph{average robustness} of the neural network.
+As we mentioned before, under the same perturbation radius $\epsilon$, a smaller value of $\mathcal{P}(\bm{f}, \epsilon)$ implies better \emph{perturbation stability}, that is better \emph{average robustness}.
+Previous works~\citep{hein2017formal, weng2018evaluating, wu2021wider, bubeck2021a} use Lipschitzness to describe the robustness of the network, suggesting that smaller Lipschitzness leads to robust models.
 However, Lipschitzness is only a worst-case measure, and cannot reasonably describe the average changes of the entire dataset.
-Instead, we follow the measure of~\citet{wu2021wider, https://doi.org/10.48550/arxiv.2203.11864}, that aims to comprehensively considers the overall distribution of the data, not only the extreme case. \rebuttal{Compared with the definition of robustness in~\citet{NEURIPS2018_f708f064} relies on the misclassified error of an adversarial data point, our perturbation stability measures the function value changes at the clean data point via Taylor expansion which can exclude the influence of the learning capacity of the network.}
+Instead, we follow the measure of~\citet{wu2021wider, https://doi.org/10.48550/arxiv.2203.11864}, that aims to comprehensively consider the overall distribution of the data, not only the extreme case.
+Besides, the worst-case robustness can be extended to a probabilistic robustness view~\citep{robey2022probabilistically}, which shares a similar spirit as our average robustness concept. \citet{schmidt2018adversarially} present another definition of robustness, depending on the misclassified error of an adversarial data point.
+Instead, our perturbation stability measures the function value changes at the clean data point via Taylor expansion which can exclude the influence of the learning capacity of the network.